Ron Nirenberg

 Ronald Adrian Nirenberg (born April 11, 1977) is an American politician who served as the mayor of San Antonio, Texas between 2017 and 2025.
 Prior to his election, Nirenberg served as a member of the San Antonio City Council for District 8 for two terms.

-In 2013, Nirenberg was first elected in an upset victory to represent district 8 of the San Antonio City Council.
+In 2013, Nirenberg was first elected in an upset victory to represent District 8 of the San Antonio City Council.
 Nirenberg was elected mayor in 2017, defeating incumbent Ivy Taylor, and was sworn in on June 21, 2017.
 He was narrowly re-elected in 2019 over Greg Brockhouse, a city councilman critical of his policies.
 In the 2021 mayoral election, again facing Brockhouse, Nirenberg won with 61.89% of the vote.
 In the 2023 mayoral election, Nirenberg won his fourth and final election as mayor, with unofficial results of over 61% of the vote.

 Early life and education

-Nirenberg is of Ashkenazi Jewish descent (from Poland and Russia) on his father's side and of mixed Filipino, Indian, and British heritage from his mother's side.
+Nirenberg is of Ashkenazi Jewish descent (from Poland and Russia) on his father's side (Note: Jewish ancestry only comes from the birth mother.) and of mixed Filipino, Indian, and British heritage from his mother's side.
 Nirenberg's mother and father met while his father was serving with the Peace Corps in Malaysia.
 His paternal grandparents immigrated to the United States before World War II, passing through Ellis Island.
 His Roman Catholic mother is half-Filipino and was born in Penang, Malaysia (then part of the colonial British protectorate of Malaya).
 His maternal grandmother was Anglo-Indian, born to a Scottish father and an Indian mother, while his maternal grandfather was a Tagalog-speaking Filipino musician with possible roots in Mindanao.
 Nirenberg, who is Methodist, was raised in Austin, Texas.

 Nirenberg attended Trinity University in San Antonio and graduated summa cum laude with a Bachelor of Arts in communication.
 He later attended the University of Pennsylvania, from which he earned his Master of Arts in communications.
 After college, he was a program director for the Annenberg Public Policy Center in Philadelphia, Pennsylvania and served as the General Manager of KRTU-FM, the radio station at Trinity University.